thelfer/mfem-mgis/docs/paper/joss/paper.md

 engineering studies and in particular complex nuclear fuel simulations.

-The aim of `MFEM/MGIS` project is to combine `MFEM` with the `MFrontGenericInterfaceSupport` (`MGIS`) project, an open-source `C++` library handles all the kinds of behavior supported by the open-source `MFront` code generator.
+The aim of the `MFEM/MGIS` project is to combine `MFEM` with the `MFrontGenericInterfaceSupport` (`MGIS`) project, an open-source `C++` library that handles all the kinds of behaviours supported by the open-source `MFront` code generator.

-In the field of nonlinear mechanics, this encompasses arbitrary complex behaviors that can describe damage, plasticity, and viscoplasticity in both small or finite strain analyses.
-Generalized behaviors such as variational approaches to fracture are supported by `MFEM/MGIS`.
+In the field of nonlinear mechanics, this encompasses arbitrary complex behaviours that can describe damage, plasticity, and viscoplasticity in both small or finite strain analyses.
+Generalized behaviours such as variational approaches to fracture are supported by `MFEM/MGIS`.

 The `MGIS` data structures are used to add support for partial